thatstoasty/prism/README.md

 ### Features

-- Add suggestion logic to `Command` struct.
+- Add suggestion logic for commands.
 - Autocomplete generation.
-- Update default help command to improve available commands and flags section.
 - Commands without children can be created at compile time, but those with them cannot.
 Perhaps I can find a way to make this work.
 - Add persistent flag mutually exclusive and required together checks back in.
 - Typed arguments.